 Do I need to install an attic fan in my home?

-air vent on the red roof outdoor (roof, ventilation, roofing)
+air vent on a red roof

-air vent on the red roof outdoor (roof, ventilation, roofing)
+air vent on a red roof

-air vent on the red roof outdoor (roof, ventilation, roofing)
+air vent on a red roof

-How does an attic exhaust fan work?
+How does an attic exhaust fan work: Benefits and function

-Attic exhaust fans help cool your attic by pushing out the stifling hot air from inside the attic and bringing in cool air from outside.
+Attic exhaust fans help cool your attic by pushing out the hot air from inside the attic and bringing in cool air from outside.
 This prevents hot air from seeping into your home and driving up the temperature in the living space, which reduces the load on your air conditioner.

 Most homes already have some passive attic venting built in.
 Cool air enters the attic through soffit vents in the eaves.
 Once inside, the air heats up and rises higher, ultimately exiting through venting at the roof’s gables, ridge vents cut into the roof’s apex or other vent holes in the ceiling.
 As the air leaves, it creates negative pressure behind it, sucking in cool air from below into the soffits and creating a self-repeating ventilation process.
 Even if your roof already has ridge vents and plenty of built-in ventilation, installing gable fans or roof fans is an excellent idea to help blow hot, humid air out of the attic.